TerryV8/click-count/docs/docker.md

 ```
 You can see that various environment variables were auto-created for you to help reach out to the redis1 server from the redisclient1.

 Sounds good?
-Now , let us get a bit more adventurous.
+Now, let us get a bit more adventurous.

 Exit the redis1 container and come back to the terminal.